1. OUR PRIVACY STATEMENT

 We may also disclose your personal data if we determine in good faith that disclosure is reasonably necessary to protect our rights and pursue available remedies, enforce our terms and conditions, investigate fraud, or protect our operations or users.

-Such disclosures may involve transferring your personal data out of the European Union to the following countries: Japan, Canada, the United States, Russia, Australia, China, India, Indonesia, South Korea, Malaysia, Singapore, Thailand, the Philippines, and Vietnam.
+Such disclosures may involve transferring your personal data out of the EEA and the UK.
 Such transfer may take place in order to ensure the provision of services by vendors and service providers to the Organization, and the sharing of useful information within the Organization.
-For each of these transfers, we make sure that we provide an adequate level of protection to the data transferred, in particular by entering into standard contract clauses as defined by the European Commission decisions 2001/497/EC, 2002/16/EC, 2004/915/EC and 2010/87/EU, or by any standard data protection clauses adopted by the European Commission pursuant to Article 46(2)(c) of the GDPR.
+For each of these transfers, we make sure that we provide an adequate level of protection to the data transferred, in particular by entering into standard contract clauses as defined by Commission Implementing Decision (EU) 2021/914 of 4 June 2021 on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council, or by any standard data protection clauses adopted by the European Commission pursuant to Article 46(2)(c) of the GDPR.
+You may obtain a non-confidential copy of the mentioned safeguards of transfers we carry out by contacting us.
+Please see our contact details below.

-We handle records of all processing of personal data in accordance with the obligations established by the GDPR (Article 30) when we process personal data.
-In these records, we reflect all the information necessary in order to comply with the GDPR and cooperate with the supervisory authorities as required (Article 31).
+We handle records of all processing of personal data in accordance with the obligations established under the GDPR (Article 30) both where we might act as a controller or as a processor.
+In these records, we reflect all the information necessary in order to comply with the GDPR and cooperate with a Data Protection Supervisory Authority if you are in the EEA or to the Information Commissioner's Office if you are in the UK as required (Article 31).

 We process your personal data in a manner that ensures their appropriate security, including protection against unauthorised or unlawful processing, accidental loss, destruction or damage.
 We use appropriate technical or organisational measures to achieve this level of protection (Article 25(1) and 32 GDPR).

 In case of breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed, we have the mechanisms and policies in place in order to identify it and assess it promptly.
-Depending on the outcome of our assessment, we will make the requisite notifications to the supervisory authorities and communications to the affected data subjects, which might include you (Articles 33 and 34 GDPR).
+Depending on the outcome of our assessment, we will make the requisite notifications to a Data Protection Supervisory Authority if you are in the EEA or to the Information Commissioner's Office if you are in the UK, and communications to the affected data subjects, which might include you (Articles 33 and 34 GDPR).

 You have the following rights regarding personal data collected and processed by us.